akhoury/nodebb-plugin-import/README.md

 ```

 ### Versions tested on:
-NodeBB 0.1.x-edge (I am almost updating and testing daily, from nodebb/master at the moment,but I will stablize right after the the NodeBB's 0.2.0 release)
+NodeBB 0.2.0

 ### Future versions support
-I will keep supporting future NodeBB versions, since it's still very young and I'm a fan, but you need to submit an issue with all the details (NodeBB version, issue etc..), and I will help as fast as I can, or a pull request if you find an issue or you want to add a feature
+I will try to keep supporting future NodeBB versions, since it's still very young and I'm a fan,
+but you need to submit an issue with all the details (NodeBB version, issue etc..), and I will help as fast as I can, or a pull request if you find an issue or a missing feature

 ### Markdown Note
 NodeBB 'prefers' Markdown as its main 'content' language, so it enables [nodebb-plugin-markdown](https://github.com/julianlam/nodebb-plugin-markdown) by default, which aggressively sanitize all HTML from the content.
 Now, I know a lot for forum sofrware allow and have a lot of HTML content, but to be honest, converting from HTML to Markdown was such a memory hog, so I took it out of the importer.
 Here are your options: